telerik-boneyard/platform-friends-hybrid/README.md

 - **An active Telerik Platform account**
 Ensure that you can log in to a Telerik Platform account.
 This can be a free trial account.
 Depending on your license you may not be able to use all app features.
 For more information on what is included in the different editions, check out the pricing page.
 All features included in the sample app work during the free trial period.
 - **Telerik AppBuilder** The sample app requires Telerik AppBuilder to run.
-This can be the in-browser client, the desktop client or the extension for Visual Studio.
+This can be the in-browser client, the desktop client, or the extension for Visual Studio.

 # Configuration

-The Friends sample app comes fully functional, but to see it in action you must link it to your own Telerik Platform account.
+To set up Friends in your Telerik Platform account, click the **Run in the Platform** button.

-1. Click the **Run in the Platform** button to clone the repository in AppBuilder.<br>
+This creates a new Telerik Platform app for you and clones the repository in AppBuilder.
+All required content types with data, users, and files are also automatically created.

-	A new Telerik Platform app is created for you.
-Sample content types with data, users and files required for the app to run are also automatically precreated.
-You can view the app source code on the **Code** tab.
+You can view the app's source code on the **Code** tab.

 > If you happen to break the structure of the automatically generated Friends data, you can delete the app and start over.